Shopify onsite payments app

 Creating an API Key with the Allow any processing channel option enabled will cause payments to fail.

-- Browse to the Checkout.com Onsite Payments App listing on the Shopify app store then select Add app.
+- Browse to the Checkout.com Onsite Payments App listing on the Shopify app store, and then select Add app.

-- You'll be redirected to your Shopify store where you'll be prompted to install the Checkout.com Onsite Payments App.
+- Shopify redirects you to your store and prompts you to install the Checkout.com Onsite Payments App.
 Select Install app.

 - Select Save.